 Conclusion

-- Angular number validation using regular expression example with reactive forms
+• Angular number validation using regular expression examples with reactive forms